 This is exactly what the big energy retailers do.
 They don't care how much power you use during spikes, because they charge you more year-round to cover the cost (and then some!).
 Many of the big energy retailers also own and operate the expensive and dirty power plants that make most of their money during price spikes.

-Instead of a price cap, we add a small <1c/kWh hedge to the wholesale price year-round which we pass back to customers in the form of our price guarantee: over the course of a year, you'll never pay more than the government reference price for power (on average), or we'll refund the difference.
+Instead of a price cap, we add a small charge for Price Protection Hedging to the wholesale price year-round which acts as a form of insurance against high prices.
+We pass this back to customers in the form of our : over the course of a year, we guarantee that on average you'll never pay more for your electricity usage than the rates quotes in our , or we'll refund the difference.